HabanaAI/Intel_Gaudi3_Software/README.md

 ## Introduction

-Welcome to HABANA Synapse!
+Welcome to the Intel Gaudi Software Open Source Project

-HABANA Synapse is an open-source project shared by HABANA LABS with the AI community.
-By providing this project to the open-source community, HABANA LABS encourages the development of cutting-edge AI technologies and solutions that benefit researchers, developers, and enthusiasts worldwide.
+The Intel Gaudi Software Open Source Project is shared by the Intel Gaudi team with the broader AI community.
+By providing this project to the open-source community, The Intel Gaudi team encourages the development of cutting-edge AI technologies and solutions that benefit researchers, developers, and enthusiasts worldwide.

 ## Installation